sXperfect/gvc/README.md

 ## Dependencies
 ---

-Both python version 3.8 or newer and CMAKE are required.
+Both python version 3.7 or newer and CMAKE are required.
+For anaconda or conda user, CMAKE, gcc and gxx libraries are required and can be installed through: `conda install -c conda-forge cmake gxx_linux-64 gcc_linux-64`.
 See [requirements.txt](requirements.txt) for the list of required python libraries.
 <!-- For python version 3.6 or lower, an additional python package `dataclass` is required. -->